react-navigation/react-navigation.github.io/versioned_docs/version-7.x/static-configuration.md

 ---
-id: static-api-reference
+id: static-configuration
-title: Static API Reference
+title: Static configuration
-sidebar_label: API Reference
+sidebar_label: Static configuration
 ---

 The bulk of the static configuration is done using the `createXNavigator` functions, e.g. [`createNativeStackNavigator`](native-stack-navigator.md), [`createBottomTabNavigator`](bottom-tab-navigator.md), [`createDrawerNavigator`](drawer-navigator.md) etc. We'll refer to these functions as `createXNavigator` in the rest of this guide.